 An employee who returns from a family leave in a timely manner may be reinstated to the same position that the employee held at the commencement of the leave or to an equivalent position with equivalent benefits and pay for which the employee is qualified.
 An equivalent rate of pay is defined as falling within a range of ten percent (10%) of the employee's rate of pay upon taking leave.
 The Band retains the right to transfer the employee requesting such leave to a different position and work schedule with equivalent pay and benefits in order to best serve the Band's operational concerns during the leave.

-Initial Effective Date: 1/06/10 Date of 05/14/1901/12/2022 In the alternative, the Band may restructure the employee's existing position but maintain the employee's existing pay and benefits.
+In the alternative, the Band may restructure the employee's existing position but maintain the employee's existing pay and benefits.